practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

-When you look at the photograph of highway construction shown below, what do you see?
+When you look at this photograph of highway construction, what do you see?

 ![](http://i.imgur.com/eej11xZ.jpg)